rust-lang/spec/spec/dynamic/layout.md

 ## Layout Overview [§](r[dynamic.layout.overview])

-[!NOTE]: This section is not normative
+[!NOTE]: This section provides an overview of some example types in rust.

-[!Note]: All sizes and alignments in this section are in bytes.
+[!NOTE]: All sizes and alignments in this section are in bytes.

 | Type | Size | Alignment |  Valid           |
 |------|------|-----------|------------------|